 - Scan the QR Code: "Scan to Begin" while students are in Prebrief. - "Meet Your Patient" (on iPad) and explain how the iPad works in the simulated learning environment including: - Explain how to use the iPad scanner and QR codes.
 Note that QR codes containing audio are best heard using ear buds. - Medication Hyperlinks Medications are hyperlinked to DailyMed, which is a medication reference housed by the National Library of Medicine.
 Students can click on these links during the simulation for upto-date medication content, labels, and package insert information. - As the facilitator, you should be aware that throughout the simulation some QR codes are necessary to the programming of the iPad content.
 Directions for which QR codes are required (to be scanned) in each state are listed under each state of the documentation below.
-The QR codes are also in BOLD type. - Level Up tab This tab "tells" the content in the iPad to change to what is needed for the next state of a simulation. - Discuss the simulation "Learning Objective(s)" (on iPad) as well as any other Prebrief materials - View "Report" on iPad - Possible Facilitator Questions - What tasks are expected to be performed during this 40-week prenatal visit? - Will this change if the patient is currently experiencing contractions? - View "Patient" video on iPad - Possible Facilitator Questions - What are your priorities at this point?
+The QR codes are also in BOLD type. - Level Up tab This tab "tells" the content in the iPad to change to what is needed for the next state of a simulation. - Discuss the simulation "Learning Objective(s)" (on iPad) as well as any other Prebrief materials - View "Report" on iPad - Possible Facilitator Questions - What are your concerns when a pregnant patient is experiencing significant vaginal bleeding? - View "Patient" video on iPad - Possible Facilitator Questions - What are your priorities at this time?